Occupational safety and health: Canada

-In Canada, workers are covered by provincial or federal labour codes depending on the sector in which they work.
+In Canada, workers are covered by provincial or federal labor codes depending on the sector in which they work.
 Workers covered by federal legislation (including those in mining, transportation, and federal employment) are covered by the Canada Labour Code; all other workers are covered by the health and safety legislation of the province in which they work.
-The Canadian Centre for Occupational Health and Safety (CCOHS), an agency of the Government of Canada, was created in 1978 by an Act of Parliament.
-The act was based on the belief that all Canadians had "a fundamental right to a healthy and safe working environment."
-CCOHS is mandated to promote safe and healthy workplaces to help prevent work-related injuries and illnesses.
-The CCOHS maintains a useful (partial) list of OSH regulations for Canada and its provinces.
+The Canadian Centre for Occupational Health and Safety (CCOHS), an agency of the Government of Canada, was created in 1978 by an act of parliament.
+CCOHS is mandated to promote safe and healthy workplaces and help prevent work-related injuries and illnesses.